-- A. A union leave shall assure an employee the right to his/her former position upon termination of the leave.
-The term "former position" is defined in Government Code Section 18522. - B. CAPS agrees to reimburse the affected department(s) for the full amount of the affected employee's salary, plus an additional amount equal to thirty-one (31) percent of the affected employee's salary, for all the time the employee is off on a union leave.
-Billing shall be for actual time on leave. - C. The affected employee shall have no right to return from a union leave earlier than the agreed upon date without the approval of the employee's appointing power. - D. Except in emergencies or layoff situations, a union leave shall not be terminated by the department head or designee prior to the expiration date. - E. Employees on a union leave shall suffer no loss of compensation or benefits. - F. Whether or not time for a union leave is counted for merit purposes shall be determined by the State Personnel Board and such determination shall not be grievable or arbitrable. - G. Employees on union leave under this provision and CAPS shall waive any and all claims against the State for Workers' Compensation and Industrial Disability Leave. - H. In the event an employee on a union leave, as discussed above, files a workers' compensation claim against the State of California or any agency thereof, for an injury or injuries sustained while on a union leave, CAPS agrees to indemnify and hold harmless the State of California or agencies thereof, from both Workers' Compensation Liability and any costs of legal defense incurred as a result of the filing of the claim.
+- A. Union leave shall assure an employee the right to their former position upon termination of the leave.
+The term "former position" is defined in Government Code Section 18522. - B. CAPS agrees to reimburse the affected department(s) for the full amount of the affected employee's salary, plus an additional amount for benefits equal to thirty-one (31) percent of the affected employee's salary [see below for schedule of increases to reach actual expenses related to the employee's salary and benefits], for all the time the employee is off on a union leave.
+Billing shall be for actual time on leave. - C. The affected employee shall have no right to return from a union leave earlier than the agreed upon date without the approval of the employee's appointing power. - D. Except in emergencies or layoff situations, a union leave shall not be terminated by the department head or designee prior to the expiration date.

+- E. Employees on a union leave shall suffer no loss of compensation or benefits. - F. Whether or not time for a union leave is counted for merit purposes shall be determined by the State Personnel Board and such determination shall not be grievable or arbitrable. - G. Employees on union leave under this provision and CAPS shall waive any and all claims against the State for Workers' Compensation and Industrial Disability Leave. - H. In the event an employee on a union leave, as discussed above, files a workers' compensation claim against the State of California or any agency thereof, for an injury or injuries sustained while on a union leave, CAPS agrees to indemnify and hold harmless the State of California or agencies thereof, from both Workers' Compensation Liability and any costs of legal defense incurred as a result of the filing of the claim.